As a designated category 1 responder under the Civil Contingencies Act 2004, we carry out risk assessments within our area.

 The council has business continuity management arrangements in place to help it continue to provide key services in the event of an emergency such as severe weather disruption, staff shortages, loss of premises or power failure.

 This plan identifies critical functions and the steps that need to be taken to ensure continued service delivery.
-To find out more please view the policy supporting these arrangements.
+To find out more please view our Business Continuity Policy.

 Contact the team directly on 01773 570222 or email firstname.lastname@example.org